 To start the process, you file a petition for Chapter 13 bankruptcy with your jurisdiction’s bankruptcy court.

-You then will work with an attorney to create a repayment plan.
+You will then work with an attorney to create a repayment plan.
 This will outline how you will repay the debts over the coming years, and you’ll submit this plan to the court, where it has to be approved.

 When you file for this type of bankruptcy, an automatic stay starts, so creditors are not allowed to take collection action during this time without the court's permission.